data-forge/data-forge-js/README.md

 			]
 		});

 In this case column names are automatically generated form the fields in the objects.
-For performance reasons only the fields of the first objects are considered.
+For performance reasons only the fields of the first object are considered.

-If you have irregular data you can enable *considerAllRows*, but be warned that this can be expensive as every row must be examined to determine column names:
+If you have irregular data you can enable *considerAllRows*, but be warned that this can be expensive as every value must be examined to determine column names:

 	var dataFrame = new dataForge.DataFrame({
 			rows: [